PID tuning algorithm for linear plant model

 This plot shows that the PIDF controller also provides faster disturbance rejection.

-This example shows how to design a PID controller in standard form for the plant defined by
+Design a PID controller in standard form for the plant defined by

 To design a controller in standard form, use a standard-form